 Applications are the lifeblood of modern businesses.
 Yet many organizations find themselves burdened by existing legacy applications that can stifle growth and innovation.
 Application modernization is the process of revitalizing outdated applications to align with current business needs and take advantage of the latest technological advancements.

-This guide will delve into the fundamentals of application modernization – what it is, why it’s crucial, and proven strategies for success.
+This guide will delve into the fundamentals of application modernization—what it is, why it’s crucial, and proven strategies for success.
 We’ll uncover the benefits, essential tools, and best practices that will help your applications thrive in today’s digital landscape.
-Whether you’re an architect, a developer, or part of a team seeking to future-proof your tech stack, this guide will be your roadmap to modernize legacy applications successfully.
+Whether you’re an architect, a developer, or part of a team looking to future-proof your tech stack, this guide will be your roadmap to successfully modernizing legacy applications.

 What is application modernization?